bakinazik/bravedebloater/README.md

 # Brave Debloater
-Debloat list that cares about privacy and security and preserves functionality.
+A debloat list that protects your privacy and security while maintaining functionality.

 ## What it does?